Bids and Proposals Submitted

 The City of Ann Arbor uses the following methods to acquire product and services from its vendors:

-A) $3,000-$14,999: Requires bids from three or more different vendor sources.
-Bids may be obtained via written, fax, e-mail or verbal method.
+A) $3,000-$24,999: Requires quotes from three or more different vendor sources.
+Quotes may be obtained via written, fax, e-mail or verbal method.
 Bids and Proposals of a complex nature must use the bidding method described in B.

-B) $15,000 or Greater: Requires Competitive Bid / Proposal through the Procurement Unit.
-Bids/ Proposals are advertised at least ten (10) days prior to the opening of the bid.
-This is considered a Formal Competitive Sealed Bid.
+B) $25,000 or Greater: Requires Competitive Bid or Proposal through the Procurement Unit.
+Bids or Proposals are advertised at least ten (10) days prior to the opening of the solicitation.
+Use of a Bid or Proposal is considered a formal solicitation process.

 C) Purchases over $25,000: Require City Council Approval, in addition to Office of the Mayor/Administrative approval.

-The City of Ann Arbor makes use of a Procurement Card Program to streamline the purchasing process for small dollar transactions.
+The City of Ann Arbor makes use of a Procurement Card Program to streamline the purchasing process for small dollar transactions under $3,000.
 Payments for small purchases may possibly be made through the use of the Procurement Card.
 Vendors who do business with the City of Ann Arbor are requested to accept these cards.

-Sealed Written Bids: Once a "Proposal to Bid' has been received from the originating service area or unit, the Procurement Unit reviews the document and once approved, advertises in various methods:
+Once a formal solicitation has been received from the originating service area or unit, the Procurement Unit reviews the document and once approved, advertises in various methods:

 The Bid / Proposal documents are downloaded by the vendor from the previously mentioned websites.
 It is the vendor's responsibility to ensure all bid documents have been obtain from the websites before submitting a Bid or Proposal.
 Documents include; Bid packages, addendum, pre-bid meeting notes, pre-bid sign-in lists, Bid lists (if available) and Bid tabs.

 Each Bid or Proposal has a deadline due date and time by which responses must be received.
-Responses are submitted (As a Sealed Bid) to the Procurement Unit, 301 E. Huron 5th Floor, Ann Arbor, MI 48104.
+Responses are submitted (As a Sealed Bid) to the Procurement Unit via City Customer Service, 301 E. Huron 1st Floor, Ann Arbor, MI 48104.
 Any Bid or Proposal turned in after that due date and time is considered "Void" and will not be considered for award.
 The City will then have the option of returning the unopened sealed Bid / Proposal to the originating vendor, or will retain the unopened bid in their records, stating date and time it was officially received.
 There are no exceptions to this policy.

 In the event of extensive errors on the Bid Proposal Form, the unit price will prevail and the bidder’s total offer will be corrected accordingly.
 Any Bids having erasures or corrections must be initialed in ink by the Bidder.

-The City of Ann Arbor requires an original Bid Bond or Performance Bond and will accept a faxed or copied Certificate of Insurance until the original document has been provided.
+The City of Ann Arbor may require an original Bid Bond or Performance Bond and will accept a faxed or copied Certificate of Insurance until the original document has been provided.

 Acceptable Bids: Sealed Bids are opened and read publicly aloud by the Procurement Officer or her/his representative at the location and time specified within the bid document.
 Also present is a service area or unit representative to whom the bid applies.
 In order for the bid to be acceptable, it must have the information originally requested contained in the response of the bid.
 Omission of crucial information may be cause for bid disqualification.
 A bidder must have the capability to perform the requested contract requirements.
 There is no special attention given to any vendor who exceeds that which was specified in the bid.